wgy1027/postFireSeverityAssessment/englishPronunciation.md

 - Jaw-dropping: The jaw is in neutral position, near to rest position.
 It is not as open as in vowel [ɑ:].
 - Length: [ʌ] is a short sound.
 - Tenseness: This is a lax vowel, as attested by the tongue and lip positions.
 - Sometimes vowels [ɑ:] and [ʌ] are confused.
 Apart from length and tenseness, jaw-dropping stresses some differences.
-Because of the jaw-dropping in vowel [ɑ:], the volume createdin the mouth for the air to go through is greater than in the case of vowel [ʌ].
+Because of the jaw-dropping in vowel [ɑ:], the volume created in the mouth for the air to go through is greater than in the case of vowel [ʌ].
 That gives a different timbral quality to each vowel.
 Check the tongue positions out on the videos.

 The commonest spelling is u, as in bus[bʌs], mother['mʌðər], or under['ʌndər].
 Less frequent spellings are ou, as in month[mʌŋθ], and ou, as in country['kʌntri].